MYSTERY AND REGENERATION

 The Shape of the Sacred

 I love the tradition’s sense of order and coherence.
 One of its key patterns, called ‘The House of Sacrifice’, is at once a way of understanding the interplay of divine forces, the dynamics of the individual magician’s psyche, and of structuring ritual work.
-As with tradition’s approach to Qabalah, this sense of pattern is not flattening or artificially restrictive but generative.
+As with the tradition’s approach to Qabalah, this sense of pattern is not flattening or artificially restrictive but generative.
 The House of Sacrifice is a pattern of great simplicity but infinite modulation, depth and refinement.

 This sense of the shape of the sacred is tangible in its ritual work, which involves the creation of such a shape through the deliberate action of body and mind.
 Ritual actions always have meaning and purpose, nothing is superfluous.
 Elegant and classical, it is far from sombre.
 A grasp of its principles is profoundly freeing.
 When the shape of ritual is clearly understood, a great variety of tones and actions can be achieved effectively – from stark simplicity to abundant festal joy, from wordless invocatory dance to high conjuration.